nixnull/agoranomic.github.io/start.md

 <h2>Your first actions</h2>

 <p>Once you register, you can immediately start taking actions.
 In fact, you can take actions in the same message you register.
-Most actions do not have any limit on when or how often you can do them.
-Most actions are done "by announcement", which basically means you just say you do them.</p>
+Most actions are done "by announcement", which means you just say you're doing it, and it is done.
+The very first such action you will want to do is grant yourself a welcome package, which gives you starting resources.
+You do so with a message (to Agora-Business) like this:</p>

-<p>For example, one of the very first actions you might do is give yourself a Welcome Package (this is one of the few you can only do once).
-This item will give you some starting resources.
-A message where you do that might look like this:</p>

 <pre>I grant myself a Welcome Package.</pre>

-<p>You can get an idea of more actions you can do in this manner by searching the rules for "by announcement".
-Read carefully for other restrictions the action might have.</p>
+<p>Search the rules for "by announcement" to see more actions you can do this way.
+Some of them may have other restrictions as well, so read carefully.</p>

-<p>Other actions are done "with notice", "without objection", or "with N Agoran Consent", among other methods.
+<p>Some other actions are done "with notice", "without objection", or "with N Agoran Consent", among other methods.
 These are called "tabled actions", where you first need to announce you plan to do them, and then wait (usually 4 days, but it may vary by action) before you can do them.
-An example is winning by apathy.
+An example is declaring apathy.
 To do so you first send a message like this:</p>

 <pre>I intend to declare apathy without objection, specifying myself.</pre>